 I could have applied the paint with a small paint roller and that often helps with getting a smoother finish.
 I opted to just use a brush.
 I always spend a bit more and invest in a great brush if I’m worried about the paint finish.
 I prefer Purdy brushes and that’s what I always use for painting trim, too.

 A neat trick to getting a nice smooth paint finish with a latex paint is to add a paint conditioner to your paint.
 Floetrol is a great one.
 It helps latex paint to go on as if it were an oil based paint.
-No kidding!
 It also slows the drying process down just a bit, which is helpful if you are a fairly slow painter like me.
 I didn’t use Floetrol for this project, but just mentioning so you’ll know it is available.

-The following pic was taken at night, after the hutch was in its rightful spot on the porch.
+The following pic was taken at night after the hutch was in its rightful spot on the porch.
 Of course, it didn’t take me long to start loading it up with fun things to display, including a collection of birds nest I’d found abandoned over the years in my yard.